-Our Young Carer Coordinator, Abi, chatted to Chelsea, a young carer aged 7, who lives at home with her mum and sister.
-Chelsea helps to look after and support her 9 year old sister Phoebe, who has ADHD (attention deficit hyperactivity disorder), features of both OCD (obsessive compulsive disorder) and ASC (autism spectrum condition).
-This means that she sometimes finds it harder to communicate with others, gets anxious or upset about social situations or events and is easily distracted or loses concentration.
-Phoebe can also show compulsive and obsessive behaviour, which can mean life at home for Chelsea and her mum is often quite emotional and scary.
+I’m Chelsea, aged 8.
+I live at home with my mum and sister.
+I help to look after and support my 9-year-old sister, Phoebe.
+Phoebe has Attention Deficit Hyperactivity Disorder (ADHD), Obsessive Compulsive Disorder and Autism Spectrum Condition.
+This means that she sometimes finds it harder to communicate with others, gets anxious or upset about social situations or events and is easily distracted and loses concentration.
+Phoebe can also show compulsive and obsessive behaviour, which can mean life at home for mum and me is often quite emotional and scary.

-Chelsea occasionally misses out on fun activities that lots of young children her age would normally be able to enjoy, such as playing games at home, going outside on her bike and visiting the beach with her family.
+I sometimes miss out on fun activities that other children do, like playing games at home, going outside on her my and visiting the beach with my family.
 This is because Phoebe struggles a lot with aggression at home and often gets overwhelmed emotionally.
-This means she sometimes will refuse to leave home and she therefore needs a lot of support from her family.
+This means she sometimes will refuse to leave home and she therefore needs a lot of support from us.

-Chelsea’s mum believes that her children’s school struggles to understand Chelsea’s role as a young carer, who provides a lot of emotional for her sister.
-This is unfortunately a common feeling, which is why for Young Carer Action Day 2021 we want to raise awareness for young carers everywhere and to let them know that we hear them.
+Chelsea’s mum believes that her school struggles to understand Chelsea’s role as a young carer, who provides a lot of emotional for her sister.
+This is unfortunately a common feeling, which is why here at Carer Support Dorset, we want to raise awareness for young carers everywhere and to let them know that we hear them.